Arvinje/likenama.api/README.md

 TODO
 =====
-[ ] Add Image for Instagram model
-[ ] Fix integer 8-bit version
+[ ] Implement a separated price model.
-[ ] Add child model specifier to the campaign model
+[ ] Add something to expire campaign automatically when it runs out of the respective credit.
+[ ] Implement a store.
-[ ] IMPORTANT!
-Check out polymorphic association for campaign-instagram relationship [ ] Implement shortcode validation and photo-url-retrieval method
+[ ] Implement a payment method (probably SSID).
+[ ] Validate the duration between liking campaigns.
+[ ] Fix integer 8-bit version.
+[ ] Maybe invert the association between campaign and instagram_detail [ ] Move campaign_type enum initializer/destroyer to a separate migration